Executive Condo Review - Is It A Good Investment Property?

 What Is An Executive Condo (EC)

-In a nutshell, an executive condo is a public-private hybrid housing that caters to middle-income Singaporeans who do not qualify for new HDB flats as their monthly household income exceeds the eligibilty ceiling of $14,000.
+In a nutshell, an executive condo is a public-private hybrid housing that caters to middle-income Singaporeans who do not qualify for new HDB flats as their monthly household income exceeds the eligibility ceiling of $14,000.
 Yet, they are unable to afford private condominiums.

-• Owners must meet the 5-year Minimum Occupancy Period (MOP) rule before they can sell
+• Owners must meet the 5-year Minimum Occupancy Period (MOP) rule before they can sell.

-• ECs can only be sold to foreigners after 10 years when they become fully privatised
+• ECs can only be sold to foreigners after 10 years when they become fully privatised.

 Eligibility Criteria For Purchasing An Executive Condominium

-To purchase of an executive condominium, buyers must satisfy a list of HDB eligibility criteria.
+To purchase an executive condominium, buyers must satisfy a list of HDB eligibility criteria.
 These include the following:

-• Must form a family nucleus that falls under either the Public, Fiancé/Fiancée, Orphans, or Joint Singles Scheme
+• Must form a family nucleus that falls under either the Public, Fiancé/Fiancée, Orphans, or Joint Singles Scheme.

-• Must be a Singapore Citizen with one other applicant being a Singapore Citizen or Singapore Permanent Resident
+• Must be a Singapore Citizen with one other applicant being a Singapore Citizen or Singapore Permanent Resident.

-• Applicants must be 21 years old, and at least 35 years old if applying under the Joint Singles Scheme
+• Applicants must be 21 years old, and at least 35 years old if applying under the Joint Singles Scheme.

-• Gross monthly household income must not exceed $16,000
+• Gross monthly household income must not exceed $16,000.

-• Do not own other property overseas or locally, or have not disposed of any within the last 30 months
+• Do not own other property overseas or locally, or have not disposed of any within the last 30 months.

-• Have not bought a new HDB/DBSS flat or EC, or received a CPF Housing Grant before; or have only bought 1 of these properties/received 1 CPF Housing Grant thus far
+• Have not bought a new HDB/DBSS flat or EC, or received a CPF Housing Grant before, or have only bought 1 of these properties/received 1 CPF Housing Grant thus far

 Housing Grants for Executive Condos

-Eligible buyers of executive condos may receive up to $30,000 CPF Housing Grant depending on their monthly household income level.
+Eligible buyers of executive condos may receive up to $30,000 of CPF Housing Grant depending on their monthly household income level.

-Families whose monthly household income is $10,000 or less will receive the maximum $30,000 housing grant.
-But those who exceed $12,000 will not get any as they are deemed to be in a better financial position to purchase an executive condo.
-The amount of EC housing grant given is based on the level of household income indicated in the table below:
+Families who have a monthly household income of $10,000 or less will receive the maximum $30,000 housing grant.
+But, those who exceed $12,000 will not be given any as they are deemed to be in a better financial position to purchase and finance an executive condo.

 Average Monthly Gross Income of Applicants/OccupantsFAMILY GRANTHalf Housing Grant